To be eligible to receive funding from this committee, programs and events must meet the following criteria:

-- A detailed description of the program or event, including student population served, the purpose of the event (including how it will fit with the mission of the University and the goals of the Education for Life committee), anticipated attendance, and a brief outline of the qualifications of the proposed speaker.
+- A detailed description of the program or event, which may include the student population served, the purpose of the event (including how it will fit with the mission of the University and the goals of the Education for Life committee), anticipated attendance, and a brief outline of the qualifications of the proposed speaker, if applicable.

-- A tentative intinerary for the speaker (if applicable).
+- An itinerary for the speaker (if applicable).

-- Tentative dates and times and locations for the proposed program/event.
+- A detailed agenda, with dates, times and locations for the proposed program(s)/event(s).

-- The amount of the request and a brief description of the ways in which the funds will be used.
+- The amount of the request, and a brief description of the ways in which the funds will be used.
 Note that funds from Education for Life are restricted for the benefit of students, and are not used to pay for personal costs incurred by faculty, administrators, or staff.

 All requests should be submitted electronically to: